amreus/ai-code/rsync-log-explainer/README.md

 To use this, ensure `rsync_log_explainer.rb` is in your PATH or provide the full path to it in the `fuzzy-viewer` script.

-## Rsync Itemized Change Codes

-The script explains the 11-character codes found in rsync logs.
-Each character in the code signifies a specific aspect of the file transfer or attribute change.

-For a detailed breakdown of each character and its possible values, refer to the `RsyncCodeExplanation` hash within the `rsync_log_explainer.rb` file.

 ## Example Output